 Mitsubishi Xpander

 The Mitsubishi Xpander is the Japanese brand’s latest attempt at taking the small MPV crown from more established nameplates.
 Although late to the game, the Xpander does many things right, namely, the best cargo space in its class when all the seats are folded down.
 This seven-seater vehicle offers easy access to the third row, cupholders in all seats, ISOFIX mounts, and a myriad of small cubby holes for storage.
-Best part is, it feels and drives like a car, but with the space and practicality we’ve come to know and love about MPVs.
-The Xpander also returns around 9 km/l in heavy traffic, and a sweet 16-17 km/l on longer highway drives, making full use of the four-speed automatic transmission and 1.5L engine.
+The best part is, it feels and drives like a car, but with space and practicality, we’ve come to know and love about MPVs.
+The Xpander also returns around 9 km/L in heavy traffic, and a sweet 16-17 km/L on longer highway drives, making full use of the four-speed automatic transmission and 1.5L engine.

 Toyota Innova

 What’s a family car list without one of the strongest running brands in our country?
 The Toyota Innova stands as the perennial answer to Filipino MPV buyers, and we tend to agree.
-The Innova is a seven-seater do-it-all family car offering good space, almost bulletproof reliability, and a tried-and-true diesel mill that is more than enough for any drive.
-While it might be time for a refresh very soon, the Toyota Innova still offers a good balance of features and fuel economy, returning 9-10 km/l in the city, and can break the 15 km/l figure on longer stints.
+The Innova is a seven-seater, do-it-all family car offering good space, almost bulletproof reliability, and a tried-and-true diesel mill that is more than enough for any drive.
+Gladly, it offers a good balance of features and fuel economy, returning 9-10 km/L in the city, and can break the 15 km/L figure on longer stints.

 Isuzu mu-X